beldenge/camel-lab/README.md

 * Git client

 ##Lab Scenario
-Pour Decisions Homebrewing, a new homebrewing supplies retailer, needs our expert skills to integrate their enrollment process for their new rewards program.
+Pour Decisions Homebrewing, a homebrewing supplies retailer, is implementing a new rewards program for their customers which requires our expert skills to integrate the enrollment process with this new program.
+We will strive to show them the power and brevity of Apache Camel's Java DSL.

 ###Requirements
 1. Process enrollment files from a directory, send them to a JMS endpoint
 2. Filter out files that should not be processed
-3. Unmarshal the enrollment data to Java objects for processing, and then marshal them into JSON
+3. Unmarshal the enrollment data to Java objects for process-ing, and then marshal them into JSON
 4. The records in the file should be split so they can be processed independently
 5. Implement a content-based router to perform different tasks depending on the message body
 6. Invoke a "lookup" service (implemented as a bean)